Immersion Performance

 OK, we all get to say who came if it really matters.
 I am the leader though and I want to get it all out and straight upfront.
 Okay.
 Jamie is at the center.
 Rita, Magick, Misty.
 Marta you too.
 The others are there too.

 I am Jamie and I am trying as hard as I can to remain in control. (the alters disperse) Do you think I would ever let anything happen to all of you?!
-We are together in this until the end.
+We will be together on this until the end.

 Oh well, let me try to explain some things to you.
-This little girl named Patricia who when trying to get attention became Rita and while learning to do those two things, survive and exist, become and be accepted, was generally called Patty.
+This little girl named Patricia, who, when trying to get attention, became Rita and, while learning to do those two things, survive and exist, become and be accepted, was generally called Patty.
 Now Patty knew about Rita and Patricia.
 Now Rita didn't know about Patty and Patricia.
-But later when Rita was more knowledgeable.
+But later, when Rita was more knowledgeable.
 Rita found Cleopatra.
-Cleopatra came from a fantasy and Cleopatra didn't want to be the only one discovered, so she told everybody about Marta and James and Bobby and Misty and Buttons and all the rest.
-Right now, this is hard to continue because I am Jamie the host of all these little shits.
-Right now they have me pretty pissed off.
+Cleopatra came from a fantasy, and she didn't want to be the only one discovered, so she told everybody about Marta, James, Bobby, Misty, Buttons, and all the rest.
+Right now, this is hard to continue because I am Jamie, the host of all these little shits.
+Right now, they have me pretty pissed off.
 I don't want to have to take drugs in order to handle them, but it has been suggested on occasion.

 —excerpt, There is Never a Reference Point